yogthos/kit-workshop/README.md

         (is (-> (gifs/list-gifs (test-ctx) {}) :body vector?))))))
 ```

+We now have a reasonable test for the functionality of our app that will attempt to save an animation, try to retreive it by id, and grab all the animations in the db.

+### SECTION 7

 ### Setting up a test DB

 Up to now our tests have been running on our development DB.
+This isn't desirable since we will affect the state of the the database when we interact with the app via the REPL.
+Ideally, we want to have a predictable state of the databse each time we run our tests.

 This can be solved by either setting up rollbacks in the context of transactions, or provisioning a separate test database.
 For our purposes we will set up a test database.

 Let's extend our `docker-compose.yml` to include a test database.
 Note the changed DB port and additional volume: